 Scholarly Commons Citation

 Tushnet, Rebecca, "Fighting Freestyle: The First Amendment, Fairness, and Corporate Reputation" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 26.
+26.